 Lesson 21 – Zoramite’s Prayers on a Rameumptom

-The word of God is more powerful than anything else.
+The word of God is powerful.

 The problem of the Zoramites separating from the Nephites may have seemed to some like it needed a political or military solution (see Alma 31:1–4).
 But Alma said that the Word of God is more powerful than the sword.